Disclaimer: Star Trek is the property of

 before, in the urban areas others who preferred their own sex found each other,

 both men and women.
-I met Stonn my second year at the Academy.
-Stonn's bondmate
+I met Stonn my second year at the

 had died as a child and his family was pressuring him to find another before

 his time.
-Stonn's family was not aware that he already had a potential
+Stonn's family was not aware that he

-bondmate, named Stessik.
-As the time of my koon-ut-kal-i-fee was fast
+already had a potential bondmate, named Stessik.
+As the time of my koon-ut-kal-i-fee was fast approaching,

-would be no questions asked about me or Stonn and any shame would be placed on
+paramour there would be no questions asked about me or Stonn

-way, no shame would come to his clan."
+was willing to risk dying in battle as either way, no shame would come to his

 Christine took the